lpsmodsimteam/2022HPCSummer/README.md

 Ben isn't clear how to convert from a story to an SST DES model of components and links.

 There is a theoretical model, <https://en.wikipedia.org/wiki/DEVS>, but that doesn't explain how to get from a story/narrative to the mathematical model.
+Also, Ben hasn't seen practical examples where the use of the mathematical model DEVS informed or improved an implementation.
+(For example, how does having a DEVS model of the car wash story help?)

 Coming up with heuristics for "narrative to DEVS to SST" or "narrative to SST" would be useful.